Nitrolaunch/nitrolaunch/docs/docs/plugins/development/format.md

 - `description`: A short description of your plugin
 - `nitro_version`: The minimum version of Nitrolaunch that this plugin supports
 - `hooks`: A map of hook IDs to hook handlers.
 Will be described more in the hooks section.
-- `subcommands`: A map of custom subcommands to a short description of what they do
+- `subcommands`: A map of custom subcommands to a short description of what they do.
+Can also be mapped to an object containing a supercommand for the subcommand, allowing you to do things like `nitro instance <subcommand>`.
 - `dependencies`: A list of plugin IDs that this plugin depends on to work
 - `install_message`: A warning message to display when this plugin is installed.
 Often this is for mentioning dependencies like Python or NodeJS that the user needs to install.
 - `protocol_version`: The version of the hook protocol that this plugin uses